 Yes.
 I am afraid.

-- I am afraid of not living my one and only life.
+- I am afraid of not living my best life.

 - I am afraid of wasting this incredible gift of freedom that I have received.